-With over 220 million French speakers in the world, French is one of the six official languages of the United Nations with English, Spanish, Chinese, Russian, and Arabic.
-As such, it can be used freely at UN official meetings and in the context of peacekeeping operations.
+With over 274 million French speakers in the world, French is one of the six official languages of the United Nations, together with English, Spanish, Chinese, Russian, and Arabic.
+As such, it can be used at UN official meetings and in the context of peacekeeping operations.

 French is also, along with English, one of the two working languages of the organization.
-It is then necessary to master one of these two languages to be recruited at the UN Secretariat.
+Thus, to be recruited within the United Nations Secretariat, it is necessary to master one of these two working languages.

 France plays an active role to preserve linguistic diversity at the UN.

-Established in 1997 by the Hanoi Summit, the International Organization of la Francophonie (IOF) holds an observer status at the United Nations, like ten other regional organizations, and maintains an office in New York.
+Established in 1970, the Agence de coopération culturelle et technique (Agency of cultural and technical cooperation - ACCT) - now the Organisation internationale de la Francophonie (OIF) - holds an observer status at the United Nations since 1998, like a dozen other regional organizations, and has a permanent office in New York.

-The IOF member states committed to exclusively, preferentially, or fairly use French in international organizations according to the status of the French language in their country.
+OIF Member States are committed to ensuring that their representatives use French in international organizations exclusively, preferentially or equitably, depending on the status of the language in the concerned country.

 The Ambassadors of French-speaking Permanent Missions to the United Nations in New York meet regularly within the "Groupe des Ambassadeurs francophones" (Group of French-speaking Ambassadors).
 This group brings together diplomatic representatives from the 84 member states of the Organisation internationale de la Francophonie, with a view to promoting and consolidating multilingualism at the United Nations, and contributing to a Francophone dialogue that enhances the expertise of member states and enriches the content of major international debates.